aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/deconvolution-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The comprehensive Python code example below demonstrates the application of the Aspose.Imaging Python API.
-Utilize the `ConvolutionFilter` class with the "GetGaussian" blurring method and then proceed to deblur using the <strong>DeconvolutionFilterOptions</strong>.
-In this illustration, image templates in PNG and SVG formats are loaded from the "templates" folder, and a set of filters are applied from a predefined list.
+Utilize the `ConvolutionFilter` class with the <strong>get_gaussian()</strong> blurring method and then proceed to deblur using the <strong>DeconvolutionFilterOptions</strong>.
+In this illustration, image templates in raster PNG and vector SVG formats are loaded from the "templates" folder, and a set of filters are applied from a predefined list.
 </p>

-{{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}
+{{< gist "aspose-com-gists" "ff91f0a36b9bf6eae152d95791eb3bcc" "kernel-filters.py" >}}